miwurster/chrome-delicious-fuzzy-search/README.md

 ### Features
 * Fuzzy-search filter for your bookmarks.
-* 'New Tab' Integration: Quick and easy access to your Delicious bookmars by just opening a new browser tab.
+* _New Tab_ Integration: Quick and easy access to your Delicious bookmars by just opening a new browser tab.
-* OAuth 2.0 Support: No username or password will be stored in your browser's local storage.
+* _OAuth 2.0_ Support: No username or password will be stored in your browser's local storage.

 ### Screenshots